okta/okta-idx-golang/README.md

 }
 ```

-#### External Identity
+#### External Identity Provider

-If in the routing rules for your app you have chosen custom identity provider(s) (like Google or Facebook), the result
+If in the routing rules for your app you have chosen custom identity provider(s) (like Google or Facebook), the response
-of the first step will be a list of available providers.
-Each item will contain `"name"`, `"type"`, `"method"`
+will contain a list of available providers.
+Each item will contain `"name"`, `"type"`, `"method"` and `"url"`
-and `"url"` properties.
+properties.
 Making a request to a URL will redirect you to the provider's sign-in page.
+The response might also contain
+`LoginStepIdentify` step, so you can use either custom IdP or proceed with standard sign-in flow.

 ```go
 package main